ccp5UK/dl-poly/documentation/source/UserManual/Appendix/error_messages.rst

 Change the external field directive in FIELD file and or the type of ensemble in CONTROL and resubmit.

-**Message 8**: error - ewald precision must be a POSITIVE real number
+**Message 8**: error - spme precision must be a POSITIVE real number
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ewald precision must be a positive non-zero real number.
+SPME precision must be a positive non-zero real number.
 For example
 10e-5 is accepted as a standard.

 *Action*:

-Put a correct number at the "ewald precision" directive in the CONTROL
+Put a correct number at the "spme_precision" directive in the CONTROL
 file and resubmit.

-**Message 9**: error - ewald sum parameters must be well defined
+**Message 9**: error - SPME sum parameters must be well defined
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Ewald sum parameters must be well defined.
+SPME sum parameters must be well defined.

 *Action*:

 Referer to the manual and references within for understanding the meaning of the parameters and how to chose them.
-Alternatively, try using the “ewald precision” CONTROL directive with a sensible precision value, of say 10\ :math:`_{-5}`.
+Alternatively, try using the “spme_precision” CONTROL directive with a sensible precision value, of say 10\ :math:`_{-5}`.

 **Message 10**: error - too many molecular types specified